Cloud Engineer

 San Francisco, CA Jul 2019 - Jul 2022

-• Designed the AWS IAM and KMS strategy across 60+ accounts, implementing least-privilege role hierarchies, customer-managed KMS keys, and centralized secrets rotation, hardening the platform against SOC 2 Type II and PCI DSS controls and reducing audit findings from 34 to 0 across two consecutive audits.
+• Designed AWS IAM and KMS strategy across 60+ accounts on least-privilege IAM, customer-managed KMS, and centralized secrets rotation, hardening the platform against SOC 2 Type II and PCI DSS controls and cutting audit findings from 34 to 0 across two consecutive audits.

-• Owned the managed-database fleet including RDS Aurora, DynamoDB, and ElastiCache, implementing cross-region replication, point-in-time recovery, and automated failover drills, cutting database-related production incidents by 58% year over year.
+• Owned the managed-database fleet across RDS Aurora, DynamoDB, and ElastiCache with 80+ clusters, running cross-region replication, point-in-time recovery, and quarterly failover drills, cutting database-related production incidents by 58% year over year.

-• Built the team's cloud deployment platform on CI/CD using Spinnaker pipelines, canary analysis with Kayenta, and auto-rollback on SLO breach, operating 180+ pipelines and cutting commit-to-prod lead time from 3 hours to 14 minutes.
+• Built the team's cloud deployment platform on Spinnaker with canary analysis via Kayenta and auto-rollback on SLO breach, operating 180+ pipelines and cutting commit-to-prod lead time from 3 hours to 14 minutes.

-• Worked closely with Application, Security, and SRE teams across 9 product domains to negotiate cloud-account topology, shared-service ownership, and incident response runbooks, authoring 11 cloud-architecture RFCs that shaped the org's landing-zone standard and onboarding 14 cloud engineers.
+• Partnered with Application, Security, and SRE teams across 9 product domains on cloud-account topology, shared-service ownership, and incident response runbooks, authoring 11 cloud-architecture RFCs that shaped the org's landing-zone standard and onboarding 14 cloud engineers.

 Done editing?
 Download as a real, vector PDF.
 Selectable text, ATS-friendly, US Letter format.